udippant/base-drafts/draft-ietf-quic-recovery.md

 : Maximum number of bytes-in-flight that may be sent.

 end_of_recovery:
-: The largest packet number sent when QUIC detects a loss.
-When a larger packet is acknowledged, QUIC exits recovery.
+: The largest packet number sent when QWIK detects a loss.
+When a larger packet is acknowledged, QWIK exits recovery.

 ssthresh:
 : Slow start threshold in bytes.
 When the congestion window is below